Canner/vulcan-demo/doc/template/README.md

     - [{{ endpoint }}/api/customers?limit=10]({{ endpoint }}/api/customers?limit=10)
     - [{{ endpoint }}/api/customers?limit=10&offset=10]({{ endpoint }}/api/customers?limit=10&offset=10)

-2. Same as we did at the last API, we can add some where conditions from users’ inputs:
+2. Same as we did at the last API, we can add some where conditions from users' inputs:

     ```sql
     SELECT